yijie086/lAgerPhi/README.md

   "detector": {},
   "reconstruction: {}
 ```
-These are the 6 main fields to setup `liege`:
+These are the 6 main fields to setup `lAger`:
 1. `type`: This can be any name you want to use to identify this simulation.
 Here we use
    `solid` to identify this as a SoLID simulation.
 The first part of the output file name
    will be this type key.